 Every year, on the last Wednesday of August, a small industrial town near Valencia turns completely red.
 La Tomatina is the world’s wildest food fight, where around 20,000 people throw squashed tomatoes at each other for a full hour, turning the streets into a bubbling tomato soup.
-If you’ve watched the tomato-throwing scene in Zindagi Na Milegi Dobara, you’ve already tasted a slice of this chaos.
+If you’ve watched the tomato-throwing scene in Zindagi Na Milegi Dobara movie, you’ve already tasted a slice of this chaos.
 This guide is your ticket to La Tomatina 2026: dates, tickets, safety essentials, and clever tips that most first-timers miss.
 Here’s everything you need to dive in, ready for the madness.

 What is La Tomatina?
 It’s a one-hour tomato fight in the streets of Buñol, Spain, where thousands of people throw overripe tomatoes at each other just for fun.
 That’s all there is to it.
 There’s no secret meaning or old tradition; just pure chaos.